Optimal sampling for least-squares approximation: Beyond linear spaces and pointwise samples

 \pbk \textit{(v) Other examples.} Various other families of problems can be considered within this framework.
-For instance, as discussed in \cite{adcock2024unified}, many standard measurement constructions in compressed sensing \cite{foucart2013mathematical} become special cases of this approach.
+For instance, many standard measurement constructions in compressed sensing \cite{foucart2013mathematical} become special cases of this approach \cite{adcock2024unified}.
 One can also readily consider related problems such as matrix completion and, more generally, matrix recovery for linear measurements \cite{davenport2016overview}.
-Various other problems in sampling theory and signal processing, such as so-called \textit{mobile sampling} \cite{grochenig2015minimal}, also fit into this framework.
-It can also incorporate recovery problems involving function averages \cite{bruno2024polynomial}, as well as techniques such as \textit{stratification} and \textit{antithetics}, which are commonly variance reduction techniques in Monte Carlo integration \cite{owen2013monte}.
+Several other problems in sampling theory and signal processing also fit into this framework, such as \textit{mobile sampling} \cite{grochenig2015minimal}.
+This framework can also incorporate recovery problems involving function averages \cite{bruno2024polynomial}, as well as techniques such as \textit{stratification} and \textit{antithetics}, which are common variance reduction techniques in Monte Carlo integration \cite{owen2013monte}.